-This Thursday on, the night of October 13th,2016, just happens to be the 13th night of the 9th month according to the old calendar, and thus across the country, many families will be preparing special foods and decorations for tonight`s TSUKIMI.
+Tonight, October 21, 2018, just happens to be the 13th night of the 9th month according to the old calendar, and thus across the country, many families will be preparing special foods and decorations for tonight`s TSUKIMI.
 In particular soy beans and chestnuts are important.
 In fact, nicknames for JU-SANYA are MAME MEIGETSU (豆名月ー BEAN-MOON) and KURI-MEIGETSU (栗名月ーCHESTNUT-MOON).

 Whenever I hear the expression JU-SANYA, the short story of the name name by HIGUCHI ICHIYO ( of 5,000 yen bill fame).
 It is her tale of a woman, who by marriage to a man of higher status can give security and pride to her parents and also give birth to a son she adores- yet REMAINS MISERABLE because of the way her husband treats her, that I came to understand the symbolism and significance of the 13th night moon.

 It is on that night that she secretly escapes from her home intending to leave her husband and son forever and return to her parents house.
 In the end they convince her to return to husband and endure her unhappiness for the sake of her husand, on and themselves.